stosumarte/FreenectTD/README.md

 * Depth undistortion (V2 only)

 ## Credits
-A very big thank you goes to libfreenect developers, who made a great work by creating a way to unofficially interface with Kinect devices on macOS and Linux.
+A very big thank you goes to the OpenKinect project, who developed a great library that made this plugin possible.

-This project contains code from both libfreenect and libusb, licensed under GPL2.

 ## Donations
 If you like FreenectTD, please consider donating to support further development!